nro-bot/aprilhunt/index.md

 The hunt will run from noon EDT Saturday (24 April 2021) to midnight Sunday, at which point we will release the solutions.

+(No really, this was written as practice, most of us are writing puzzles for the first time this year)

 <h2><p style="text-align: center;">Hunt will begin in:</p></h2>
 <div class="countdown" id="countdown">
 <ul>